VLAD-Grasp: Zero-shot Grasp Detection via Vision-Language Models: Methodology

 \subsection{Object Alignment}

-We explicitly include text prompts $T^g_c$ and inpainting masks $M^b_S$ to minimize changes to the object between the original image $I_S$ and the generated image $I_G$.
-However, these specifications only add soft constraints for current state-of-the-art models for image editing.
+To guide the VLM's grasp image generation, we include text prompts $T^g_c$ and inpainting masks $M^b_S$ to minimize changes to the object between the original image $I_S$ and the generated image $I_G$.
+However, these specifications only serve as soft constraints for current state-of-the-art VLMs for image editing.
 This allows us to provide conservative constraints in the text prompt $T^g_c$ and directly use the background mask $M^b_S$ without conflicting with the model's logically consistent image generation capability in order to represent the full range of impaling rods (i.e., antipodal grasps).
-However, a consequence of this is that there are differences with respect to the specific objects represented in and the overall composition of the images $I_S$ and $I_G$.
-The resulting difference in image spaces $S$ and $G$ makes it challenging to directly interpret the rod $r_G$ in the generated image $I_G$ as an actionable grasp pose for the object $o_S$ in the original image $I_S$.
+Consequently, however, there are differences with respect to object representation and the overall composition between the original image $I_S$ and the generated image $I_G$, making it challenging to directly interpret the cylindrical rod $r_G$ in the generated image $I_G$ as an actionable grasp pose for the object $o_S$ in the original image $I_S$.
+To address this, we align the object $o_S$ in the original image with its counterpart $o_G$ in the generated image, assuming spatial consistency within each image.
+This assumption holds well in our experiments, advocating for the representation ability and contextual consistency of large VLMs.